My wife and I recently purchased a used '04 Sienna w/122,000 miles on it.

 I bought this AWD van with 150K miles on it.
 It doesn't use a drop of oil, rides smooth and is free of major body defects but the prior owner did have it rustproofed regularly.
 I now have 180K miles on it and it is still running strong.
 The only serious problem has been a rear wheel bearing which cost less than $400 to repair.
 I love the sure footed feel of this van in our snowing northern climate.

-We bought this 2004 model in the summer of 2003 and now have 123K miles on it.
-Nearly flawless reliability with very minimal maintenance and repairs.
-The only issue we've run into has been the fairly common power door cable break.
-We had a lot of warning (noises, clunky operation) and had it inspected and were told it would cost $1600 to fix.
-We let it go and now the door is manual operation only.
-No big deal, we got over 10 years of use out of it while the kids were young.
+We bought this 2004 model in the summer of 2003 and now have 165K miles on it.
+Very good reliability with minimal maintenance and repairs until after 10 years.
+Recent issues we've run into include the power door cables breaking, power steering rack leaking, and lower control arms breaking.
 Other than this we've changed the timing belt, spark plugs, and front brake pads (@50K and @100K) plus the usual maintenance items such as oil, filters and tires.
 Each set of tires has gone between 32K and 38K miles.
+It's still very comfortable and nice to drive.
+Hard to complain.
+The first 10 years were really repair-free and just basic maintenance.

 I bought my 04 used in 2008 with 55Kmi.
 I just sold it in Oct. with 90K miles.
 I thought it was a great car.
 Super comfy and great smooth and quiet ride.
 My complaints would be the heated seats never seemed to get more than lukewarm.
 I also thought it took awhile to warm the interior of this car in the winter.
 The other issue we had was the DVD player would sometimes not eject the discs but other than that it was a great car for us.
 The only reason I sold it was because I was ready for something non "mom like".
 I would reccomend.